Sub-Module 1.1: Introduction & Basic Images

 podman stop caddy-server

-This will work for very simple testing, but to use this image in a production environment, it’s better to create a custom Containerfile for your final webserver.
+This pattern will work for very simple testing, but to use this image in a production environment, it’s better to create a custom Containerfile to bundle the assets.
+This avoids relying on local volume mounts and ensures portability.

 cat > ~/webserver/Containerfile << 'EOF'